1A3Dev/LC-LethalFixes/README.md

   - [Client] Fixed the death sound of Baboon Hawks, Hoarder Bugs & Nutcrackers not working.
     - For additional sound fixes I would suggest using [EnemySoundFixes](https://thunderstore.io/c/lethal-company/p/ButteryStancakes/EnemySoundFixes/).
   - [Client] Fixed old birds being desynced on clients after the first flight.
+  - [Client] Fixed the masked enemy being unable to enter/exit the facility on all interiors except the mineshaft

 - Spike Trap Fixes
   - [Host] Fixed interval spike trap entrance safety period activating when exiting the facility instead of when entering.